Skip to content

 Named instances are ref-counted independently.
 When all components using "billing" unmount, that instance is disposed while "shipping" stays alive.

-Use watch to observe state changes from non-React code — saving to localStorage, syncing to a server, or feeding analytics:
+Use watch to observe state changes from non-React code — saving to localStorage, syncing to a server, or feeding analytics.
+The callback receives the bloc instance (read its state via bloc.state), fires once immediately, then on every change:

 });